-A full review of the corporate plan was undertaken this year to align with the commencement of NHMRC's new triennium.
+A review of the corporate plan was undertaken this year to maintain continuity of the strategic priorities identified for NHMRC's current triennium.
 Changes to the plan include:

 Message from the CEO